 - 1 cup (240ml/100gms) grated sharp cheddar cheese

 - 1 cup (240ml/150gms) diced ham, cooked meat, or vegetables

 - ½ cup (120ml) chopped parsley, plus extra for garnish

 1 medium onion, diced

-2 tablespoons sweet rice flour (or all purpose flour)
+2 tablespoons sweet rice flour (or all purpose flour for non gluten-free)

 2 cups (480ml) milk